Hello World, With Parameters

 (defn start []

-1 defonce here means we can recompile this file in the same REPL without overwriting the value in this atom.
+1 defonce here means we can recompile this file in the same REPL without overwriting the *connector symbol’s value.

 2 reset! replaces the current value in the atom with the new value.

-4 This is a quick way to bounce the server.
+3 This is a quick way to bounce the server after reloading code.

 $ clj